-Rocheport Cave enjoyed a brief flash of fame in the late 1960's when it was opened to the public as Lewis and Clark Cave.
+Rocheport Cave enjoyed a brief flash of fame in the late-1960's when it was opened to the public as Lewis and Clark Cave.
 Venerable Chief Red Fox pitched his tepee near the cave entrance and greeted visitors for some months.
 Lucky tourists also got an opportunity to ride The Big Muddy on a replica of a keelboat used by frontiersmen.
-However, neither Chief Red Fox nor the keelboat could keep the venture afloat in the financial seas, and floods through the cave are rapidly removing the trails and bridges once used by paying visitors.
+However, neither Chief Red Fox nor the keelboat could keep the venture afloat in the financial seas.
+The cave was reopened, though, in the late 1980's under new ownership.